 The new, fully automated concrete spreader offers similar advantages according to Frey: “The greatest benefit is the high level of efficiency in discharging the fresh concrete.”
 Automation enables this step of the production process to also be completed without the need for manual intervention.
 “Prior to the reconstruction measure, experience always played a role in how well the concrete was discharged manually,” adds Frey.
 Misjudgments or human errors can now be prevented right in advance.

-Modernized reinforcement production and software
+Modernized reinforcement production

 Part of the reinforcement is produced at the relevant stations, and part is transported to the stations and inserted into the pallets.
 A new straightening, cutting and bending machine of type MSR16 BK, developed and installed by Progress Maschinen & Automation, is used to produce the reinforcing bars.
 As the decoilers were positioned in an extension of the factory building, the wire is fed to the plant via double deflection.
 After straightening and cutting to length, the bars can be bent up by means of a wire end bending unit.
 They are then placed on the pallets in a manual operation.
 The lattice girders, which are produced in a different part of the building and transported to the station by means of a transport carriage and indoor crane, are also inserted manually.